jaeyow/fullstack-developer/_posts/2021-07-17-pre-render-strategies-with-nextjs.md

 [![alt text](../images/nextjs/nextjs-client-side-rendered.png "Client Side Rendered Page in Next JS")](../images/nextjs/nextjs-client-side-rendered.png)

 > Image above shows the client rendered page in action.
 The statically rendered part returns to the browser in speedy 40.90 ms, and we have achieved FCP and LCP of 79.7 ms. However, notice the delayed call to the GraphQL API.
 Client side rendering is also an option where we can quickly return some content, then rehydrate to complete the page.
+Interestingly, Lighthouse is detecting a Layout Shift (LS) of 1265.1 ms and too many shifts on a page will adversely affect the Cumulative Layout Shift (CLS) metric for the page.

 I have the [client side code](https://github.com/jaeyow/nextjs-trials/blob/main/pages/client-side.js) available here too.
 We have used `useEffect` hook to ensure that we are calling the API only on the client side.